-Although 3D printing, also known as additive manufacturing, has emerged as increasingly important manufacturing strategy, it cannot replace traditional manufacturing of parts through injection molding, or other mass manufacturing means.
-As Dr. Mark Cotteleer, Deloitte Services, summed up, "Additive manufacturing is not a pancea.
+Although 3D printing, also known as additive manufacturing, has emerged as an increasingly important manufacturing strategy, it cannot replace traditional manufacturing of parts through injection molding, or other mass manufacturing means.
+As Dr. Mark Cotteleer of Deloitte Services, summed up at the 2014 SIMT Additive Manufacturing Symposium, "Additive manufacturing is not a panacea.
 There is no reason to view it as a universal replacement for traditional manufacturing methods.
 [However,] we do see it as important within the constellation of manufacturing methods that businesses can deploy in pursuit of performance, innovation, and growth."
-(Source: 2014 SIMT Additive Manufacturing Symposium)

-The question is: when does it make sense from a business perspective to employ 3D printing vs. other manufacturing methods?
-Said another way: at what volumes is at advantageous to 3D print parts?
+The question is: when does it make sense from a business perspective to employ 3D printing versus other manufacturing methods?
+Said another way: at what volumes is it advantageous to 3D print parts?

 3D printing and injection molding are not competing, but rather complementary ways of manufacturing.
 For example, a business may use SLS for rapid prototyping and low-volume production, and then switch to injection molding once the volume of parts is above a certain threshold.